nsthompson/data-driven-automation/README.md

 ## Projects

+`aap-configuration-ansible` - Populates AAP with configuration to support this project

 `netbox-ansible` - Populates NetBox environment with lab data

 `netbox-containerlab-ansible` - Generates Containerlab topology files from data in NetBox